NBISweden/aida-datahub-docs/docs/dsp/getting-started/vm-access.md

 To be able to access any virtual machines you create, you will need to be able to authenticate to it.
-In practice, this means you should upload the public part of a ssh key pair so it can be preloaded on machines you create.
+In practice, this means you should upload the public part of a SSH key pair so it can be preloaded on machines you create.

 This is accessible in Horizon under Compute &#2092; Key Pairs where you can see your keys and import or create new ones.